Photo Credit: www.tutors-on-call.com

 3) Summertime = Vacation Time!

 From years of working closely with students, I can tell you family vacations are terrible times to prepare for exams.
 Even if students try to build in time for tutoring sessions or homework, they tend to be understandably distracted or have to frequently re-schedule.
-As crazy as it sounds, if you are serious about preparing for a summer test date, you will need to plan your family vacations very carefully or consider postponing them entirely.
+As crazy as it sounds, if you are serious about preparing for a summer test date, you must carefully plan your family vacations or consider postponing them entirely.

 All in all, the summer test dates provide students with real opportunities to increase their scores, but only if students plan carefully and hold themselves to a high standard.